HOW TO RECEIVE A PLENARY INDULGENCE

 This Jubilee is a time of grace, renewal, and deepened faith.
-Let us embrace this opportunity to draw closer to God’s mercy and live out the works of charity.
+Let us embrace this opportunity to draw closer to God’s mercy and live out the works of charity explified by St. Francis.

 Pilgrimage